PREPARING CHILDREN FOR REAL-LIFE SITUATIONS

 Preparing Children for Real-Life Situations

-One of the most important character traits grandparents can teach their grandchildren is responsibility.
+One of the most important character traits parents can teach their children is responsibility.
 Responsibility is a complex virtue, though, and it takes a lot of time, patience and practice to acquire it.
 Responsibility is crucial because life is full of choices, and these choices have consequences, both good and bad.

-Grandparents can address 12 major concepts when teaching their grandchildren to become responsible individuals:
+Parents must address 12 major concepts when teaching their children to become responsible individuals:

-4. Choose positive attitudes.
+- Choose positive attitudes.
 Responsible people accept control over their own emotions, and thus, their happiness.
-They choose positive attitudes, success, and gratitude.
+They choose positive attitudes, such as cheerfulness, enthusiasm and generosity.

-6. Be honest.
+- Be honest.
 Honesty is a key component of responsibility.
-It builds trust and respect in relationships.
+Responsible people are truthful in their words and actions.

-12. Be a good citizen.
-Responsible individuals contribute positively to their communities and society as a whole.
+- Be a good citizen.
+Responsible individuals contribute to their communities and help others.

 Teaching Activity